 Especially for rapidly growing companies.

 The hit to productivity new systems cause is less significant than the opportunity cost of sticking with a hodgepodged homegrown system.

 It can take IT teams months, if not years, to get a “functional” data management process up and running.

 And during this time, your biggest competitor has already implemented something that lets them solve the same problems as you in less time.

-As a result, the competition realizes the benefits of organized product data faster than you.
+As a result, the competition realizes the benefits of organized product data before you.